adrien-zinger/my_research_proposal/multithreaded_unordered_language.md

 # Title

-An inherently concurrent and multi threaded language with adaptive ordonancements with queueing theories applications.
+An inherently concurrent and multi-threaded language with adaptive scheduling runtime and queueing theories applications.

 # Abstract